-TMI has commenced renewal proceedings of its COC to operate as a Generation Company with the Energy Regulatory Commission (ERC).
+TMI has commenced renewal proceedings of its COC to operate as a Generation Company with ERC.
 The COC is set to expire on 30 March 2021.

 Therma Mobile, Inc. ("TMO")

 TMO, a wholly-owned Subsidiary of TPI, operates four barge-mounted power plants located at the Navotas Fish Port, Manila, which it acquired on 27 May 2011.
 The barge-mounted power plants have an installed generating capacity of 231 MW.
 The company was incorporated on 20 October 2008.